-- Housing Benefit is restricted for single claimants aged under 35 who rent from a private landlord.
+- Where the data is available, our figures show that 3.5% of successful applicants were over 65%, 65% were between 35-65, 29% were between 25-35 and 2.3% were under 25. - Housing Benefit is restricted for single claimants aged under 35 who rent from a private landlord.
 Their benefit is restricted to the rate allowed for shared accommodation.
-As such they are more likely to claim additional funds from DHP. - Older people (though not pensioners who are exempt) are more likely to be impacted by restrictions under Size Criteria rules as they may be living in the former family home and have more bedrooms than it is deemed necessary.
-This group are also likely to make claims for additional funds as a result of a restriction on their benefit. - Restricted funds in the DHP budget for 2019-20 means that these groups are more likely to be affected by restricted amounts of DHP funding being awarded.
-They will be financially impacted and

-- this could have a direct impact on their ability to remain in their current home, and/or on their disposable income - It is recognised that certain people may find it difficult to find work due to their age; they will continue to be signposted to employment and re-skilling programmes that provide targeted support to find work.
-These include focused training provided by Haringey Adult Learning Services, CONEL and other Haringey based providers. - Where people have been affected by multiple welfare reform changes (such as the CAP and the Size Criteria changes) they will continue to receive individual assistance including 121 interviews with colleagues from Housing Services and JobCentrePlus and direct referrals to support providers such as Citizens Advice Haringey or through The Bridge Renewal Trust, Haringey Council's Strategic Partner for the Voluntary and Community Sector (VCS)
+As such they are more likely to claim additional funds from DHP.
+People between 35-65 are more likely to have children, and be in temporary accommodation, and therefore affected more by the Benefit Cap.
+Those with adult children leaving home, may be more affected by the Bedroom Tax.
+It is also recognised, as set out in our Covid-19 Community Impact Assessment, that young people are particularly likely to have faced additional challenges related to housing due to the impact of Covid-19, and (in some cases) reduced income. - Older people (though not pensioners who are exempt) are more likely to be impacted by restrictions under Size Criteria rules as they may be living in the former family home and have more bedrooms than it is deemed necessary.
+This group are also likely to make claims for additional funds as a result of a restriction on their benefit. - Limited funds in the DHP budget for 2021/22 means that these groups are more likely to be affected by restricted amounts of DHP funding being awarded.
+They will be financially impacted and this could have a direct impact on their ability to remain in their current home, and/or on their disposable income. - It is recognised that certain people may find it difficult to find work due to their age; they will continue to be signposted to employment and re-skilling programmes that provide targeted support to find work.
+These include focused training provided by Haringey Adult Learning Services, CONEL and other Haringey based providers. - Where people have been affected by multiple welfare reform changes (such as the CAP and the Size Criteria changes) they will continue to receive individual assistance including one-to-one interviews with colleagues from Housing Services and JobCentrePlus and direct referrals to support providers such as Citizens Advice Haringey or through The Bridge Renewal Trust, Haringey Council's Strategic Partner for the Voluntary and Community Sector (VCS).